Kaadhalan: Casting

 Shankar wanted Prashanth to be the lead actor, but due to other commitments he could not act in the film.
 Prabhu Deva, who worked as a dancer for Kunjumon's previous ventures, was later finalised by Kunjumon.
 Shankar was initially reluctant to have him as the lead actor as distributors felt audience would not accept him in that role because of his "lean physique" and "bearded look".
 However Kunjumon was firm with his choice and wanted to prove distributors wrong.
 Dubbing voice for Prabhu Deva was provided by the then struggling actor Vikram.
 Madhuri Dixit was originally considered as the lead actress.
 Busy schedules meant that Nagma was instead chosen.
 It is her first Tamil film.

 Kunjumon initially wanted to have Goundamani play Vasanth, but he did not accept, citing scheduling conflicts; Vadivelu was instead chosen.
 Girish Karnad was not initially interested in playing the governor, but after convincing by Kunjumon, he agreed.
-While S. P. Balasubrahmanyam played the role of Prabhu Deva's father, Padmapriya was reluctant to portray Prabhu Deva's mother; she relented after believing the role would give her a break, like how Keladi Kannmanii (1990) did for Radhika who played Balasubrahmanyam's pair in that film.
+While S. P. Balasubrahmanyam played the role of Prabhu Deva's father, Padmapriya was reluctant to portray Prabhu Deva's mother; she relented after believing the role would give her a break, like how Keladi Kannmanii (1990) did for Radikaa who played Balasubrahmanyam's pair in that film.
 However, the majority of Padmapriya's scenes did not make the final cut.